pogo-account-checker/Pogo-Account-Checker/README.md

 # Pogo-Account-Checker
 ## Information
 Pogo Account Checker is an Android app that checks if Pokémon Go PTC accounts are banned or not.
-It does so by using the Pokémon Go app, no third party APIs that can put your accounts at risk are used.
+It does so by using the Pokémon Go app, no third party APIs that can put your accounts at risk are used. test
 * [Discord](https://discord.gg/sNv8sPr) - For support
 ## Requirements
 * Rooted Android device with Android 5.0 or higher and the language set to english.